- Your First Math Course at UofM: A Guide for Incoming Students

 - Probability: Math 425

-- Statistics: Stat 426
+- Statistics: Stats 426

 - Analysis: Math 351 or 451

-More advanced students, such as those who have completed Math 396, may substitute higher level courses with the approval of a departmental advisor.
+More advanced students, such as those who have completed Math 396, may substitute higher-level courses with the approval of a departmental advisor.

 III.
 Special Courses